Hel00/GAL_spec/SPECIFICATION.md

 [3] The simple while repeatedly evaluates its condition and executes the body as long as the condition is non-zero.
 The three-part while executes the initializer once, then repeatedly checks the condition and executes the body followed by the update expression.

 [4] In a `for` statement, the *element-binding* and the iterated *expression* are mandatory.
 The *for-index* may be omitted. `_` in any binding position discards that binding.
 If both for-index and element-binding are `_`, the loop iterates over the expression without binding either.
-If a declaration-keyword is absent from a for-index or element-binding, the binding is implicitly `let`.
+For-index and element-binding are parameter bindings ([intro.defs]).

 [5] The for statement evaluates the iterated expression once to obtain a sequence.
 If the expression returns a `(T, usize)` tuple via a for overload ([over.for]), the body executes `usize` times, binding each element in turn.
 If `T` is `ptr U`, the element advances by `sizeof<U>()` bytes per iteration; otherwise by `sizeof<T>()`.
 If the iterated expression is an array, the body executes `lenof(array)` times.